Should You Rebalance Your Portfolio in Retirement?

 Bond Tent

 A bond tent is similar to the above but structurally different.
-With a bond tent, you rapidly increase and decrease your bond allocation during the time of portfolio size effect risk, which (instead of a seagull) looks inverted V or a tent.
+With a bond tent, you rapidly increase and decrease your bond allocation during portfolio size effect risk, which (instead of a seagull) looks inverted V or a tent.
 Bond (or safe income or, more likely, “safer income”) allocation slowly increases, then rapidly increases and decreases.

 Event-Based Retirement Portfolio Rebalancing